DominikPalo/esp32-rf-receiver/README.md

 To get a full range of the RF receiver, you have to attach an external antenna to the ANT pin.
 A simple wire is sufficient - the length of the wire should be 22.6 cm for a 315 MHz module or 17.2 cm for a 433 MHz module.

 ## Usage
 Just connect with your terminal (PuTTY, CoolTerm, etc.) to the ESP32 serial port (baudrate 115200) and start emitting RF signals.
 All received signals will be outputed.
+You can choose between two types of output by setting the value of the `ADVANCED_OUTPUT`:
+* Simple output (`#define ADVANCED_OUTPUT 0`)
+* Advanced output (`#define ADVANCED_OUTPUT 1`)

 ## TODO
 * Transmitting functionality